 There are a couple of nuances in these.
 The first two values, which play the current track (0x01 and 0x02) set the current track to the next track when they have completed or been Stopped.
 For shuffle, the randomisation is left to the implementation.
 In most cases the implementation is not totally random, but weighted, as listeners do not expect the same tracks to be played close together at the start of a subsequent cycle.
+Nor is it stated whether the shuffle repeat is in the same order as the first random order.
 These decisions are left to the implementation.
 The Client simply sends the command.
 If the Server cannot support the requested playing order, for example when it doesn't know the age of the Tracks, it should ignore the command.